Post Graduate Training in

 Contact us using the form below for an application pack for 2024

 If you are interested in learning more, please fill out the form below and we’ll set up a time to chat more about the course.

 Once we recieve your application, we will schedule an interview time with you and one of the TRIA Directors.
-This will take place in person at the TRIA office in Sydney, or via phone or Skype if applicable.
+This will take place via Zoom technology.
 The interview will be a mutual opportunity to assess the suitability of the TRIA program and to attend to any questions the prospective student may have.